Astroraf/habitable_zone/README.md

 ## Repository Structure

-    ├── Notebooks ├── data_cleaning                     Cleaned all data, created all features, and target column
+    ├── Notes/Data ├── data_cleaning                     Cleaned all data, created all features, and target column
                    ├── EDA                               Created Visuals to explore the data ├── Modeling                          Notebook of all models attempted with GridSearchCV ├── images                                          Images
     ├── README.md                                       ReadMe
     └── presentation_deck                               Contains the presentation deck associated with this project